Tensors, Gaussians and the Alexander Polynomial: The Alexander Polynomial

 Define

 where for each crossing $c$, the matrix $A_{c}(T)$ is zero except in the following blocks:

-The matrix $A$ arises in a straightforward way from Fox calculus applied to the Wirtinger presentation of the fundamental group of the complement of $\mathcal{K}$, using the diagram $D$.
+The matrix $A$ arises from Fox calculus applied to the Wirtinger presentation of the fundamental group of the complement of $\mathcal{K}$, using the diagram $D$.
+We refer to \cite{rolfsen2003knots} for a proof of this fact.
 The \textit{Alexander polynomial} of $\mathcal{K}$ is then defined, up to multiplication by a unit in $\mathbb{Z}[T^{\pm 1}]$, as the determinant of $A$:

 where $\doteq$ denotes equality up to multiplication by $\pm T^{m}$ for some integer $m$.